Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Test for Varroa Mites

 Pour bees into a wide mouth glass jar with a small mesh wire for a lid.
 You can make your own jar or purchase one ready to use.
 Add soapy water (or 70% isopropyl alcohol) and shake gently for a minute.

-Pour liquid through the mesh wire to strain out the bees.
+Pour out the liquid through the mesh wire to strain out the bees – into another container.
 Then re-pour liquid through a smaller mesh filer (coffee filter, cotton cloth etc).

-Count the mites.
+Count the mites on the filter material.
 (A similar method uses Ether in the same manner).
 Of course this kills the bees you are using!!!

 Bees in testing container for mites image.